We specialize in enabling managers to give feedback and discuss performance in an effective and successful way.

 PAF was developed as a result of research insights that challenged the efficacy of the decades old, commonly held ideas and entrenched paradigms about the best way to teach this topic.

-PAF's simple formula makes it easy for managers to create the exact words to address and resolve even the most sensitive performance issues in a way that ensures clarity and acceptance, gets desired results, and improves the manager/employee relationship.
+PAF's simple formula makes it easy for managers to create the exact words to address and resolve even the most difficult or sensitive performance issues in a way that ensures clarity and acceptance, gets desired results, and improves the manager/employee relationship.
+Such conversations are the CORNERSTONE of an effective performance management system!

 THE MISSING PIECE OF THE PUZZLE ...